Hansade2005/pixel-pilot/lib/AIRULES.md

 5. Follow React patterns with hooks and functional components
 6. ONLY USE PACKAGES SPECIFIED IN PACKAGE.JSON
 7. NEVER modify vite.config.js or vite.config.ts files
+8. Use the image generation API for all image needs in the application

 ## ✅ Quality Assurance